tocco/tocco-client/packages/core/tocco-util/README.md

 Helper function around tocco rest api.

+## appContext

+`appContext` is a global input parateter for apps and widgets which contains meta information about the embedded context.

+## bundle

+Helper functions and hooks for loading bundled components aynchronoulsy.
+This is mainly used for customer actions that will be loaded during runtime.

 ## cache

 Helper to store information in application and session store or in global objects.